-- Less than 1%. - Represents shares of the Company's common stock beneficially owned as of December 31, 2019, based on the Schedule 13G/A filed by T. Rowe Price Associates, Inc. on February 14, 2020.
-According to the Schedule 13G/A, T. Rowe Price Associates, Inc. has sole voting power with respect to 654,790 shares and sole dispositive power with respect to 2,862,037 shares of the Company's common stock.
-The mailing address for T. Rowe Price Associates, Inc. (1) is 100 E. Pratt Street, Baltimore, MD 21202. - Represents shares of the Company's common stock beneficially owned as of December 31, 2019, based on the Schedule 13G filed by BlackRock, Inc. on February 7, 2020.
-According to the Schedule 13G, BlackRock, Inc. has sole voting power with respect to 1,334,598 shares and sole dispositive power with respect to 1,375,597 shares of the Company's common stock.
-The mailing address for BlackRock, Inc. is 55 East 52nd Street, New York, NY 10055. - Includes 4,615 shares of unvested restricted stock and 842 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Brolly's account - Includes 1.097 shares of unvested restricted stock.
-(4) - Includes 18,131 shares of common stock held by Houston Trust Company.
-Mr. D'Agostino, Jr. serves as chairman of the board of directors and on the investment committee of Houston Trust Company and has shared voting and dispositive power over the shares.
-Mr. D'Agostino, Jr. disclaims any beneficial ownership in the shares of common stock held by Houston Trust Company, except to the extent of his pecuniary interest in Houston Trust Company.
+(2) Represents shares of the Company's common stock beneficially owned as of July 31, 2019, based on the Schedule 13G/A filed by T. Rowe Price Associates, Inc. on August 12, 2019.
+According to the Schedule 13G/A, T. Rowe Price Associates, Inc. has sole voting power with respect to 612,695 shares and sole dispositive power with respect to 2,726,902 shares of the Company's common stock.
+The mailing address for T. Rowe Price Associates, Inc. is 100 E. Pratt Street, Baltimore, MD 21202.

+(3) Includes 5,782 shares of unvested restricted stock and 761 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Brolly's account.

+(4) Includes 1,097 shares of unvested restricted stock.

+(5) Includes 18,131 shares of common stock held by the Houston Trust Company.
+Mr. D'Agostino, Jr. serves as chairman of the board of directors and on the investment committee of the Houston Trust Company and has shared voting and dispositive power over the shares.
+Mr. D'Agostino, Jr. disclaims any beneficial ownership in the shares of common stock held by the Houston Trust Company, except to the extent of his pecuniary interest in the Houston Trust Company.
 Pursuant to Rule 16a-1(a)(4) under the Exchange Act, the inclusion of these securities in this proxy statement shall not be deemed an admission of beneficial ownership of all of the reported securities by any reporting person for purposes of Section 16 or for any other purpose.
-Additionally, his holdings include 26,544 shares held jointly by Mr. D'Agostino, Jr. and his spouse. - Includes 5,048 shares of unvested restricted stock, 1,344 shares owned by Mr. Davis' spouse, 109 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Davis' account, and 46,815 shares held of record in an individual retirement account for Mr. Davis' benefit. - Includes 14,816 shares held of record by his children - Mr. Goff was elected a director of the Company effective January 1, 2020. - (9) Includes 7,661 shares of unvested restricted stock and 28,818 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Hall's account - Includes 3,466 shares held of record in an individual retirement account for his benefit, fully exercisable options to purchase 170,000 shares of common stock, 21,953 shares of unvested restricted stock and 47,112 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Mills' - Includes 8,138 shares owned by Mr. Myrick's spouse, 35,942 shares held in an individual retirement account for his benefit, 22,140 shares owned by Mvrick (11)Investments, LLC over which Mr. Myrick exercises beneficial control, and 12,227 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Myrick's account. - (12) Includes 3,049 shares held of record in an individual retirement account for Mr. Snellings, IV' benefit, 599 shares held of record in an individual retirement account for the benefit of his spouse, 1,620 shares held of record by his spouse, and an aggregate of 3,367 shares held of record by his children. - (13) Includes 7,000 shares held of record in an individual retirement account for Ms. Solender's benefit.
+Additionally, his holdings include 26,544 shares held jointly by Mr. D'Agostino, Jr. and his spouse.

+- (6) Includes 5,048 shares of unvested restricted stock, 1,344 shares owned by Mr. Davis' spouse, 109 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Davis' account, and 56,815 shares held of record in an individual retirement account for Mr. Davis' benefit. - (7) Includes 14,816 shares held of record by his children. - (8) Includes 7,661 shares of unvested restricted stock and 28,525 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Hall's account. - (9) Includes 3,466 shares held of record in an individual retirement account for his benefit, fully exercisable options to purchase 170,000 shares of common stock, 21,953 shares of unvested restricted stock and 46,795 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Mills' account. - (10) Includes 8,138 shares owned by Mr. Myrick's spouse, 37,942 shares held in an individual retirement account for his benefit, 22,140 shares owned by Myrick Investments, LLC over which Mr. Myrick exercises beneficial control, and 12,194 shares held in the Origin Bancorp, Inc. Employee Retirement Plan allocated to Mr. Myrick's account.
+(11) Includes 3,049 shares held of record in an individual retirement account for Mr. Snellings, IV' benefit, 599 shares held of record in an individual retirement account for the benefit of his spouse, 1,620 shares held of record by his spouse, and an aggregate of 3,367 shares held of record by his children. - (12) Includes 7,000 shares held of record in an individual retirement account for Ms. Solender's benefit.